saxenahysm/saxenahysm/README.md

 ### About Me

-- 👋 Hi, I’m Shyam Sunder a Mobile Application Developer
+- 👋 Hi, I’m Shyam Sunder a Mobile Application Developer.
-- 3+ years of experience in android application development with java
+- 3+ years of experience in android application development with java.
-- I’m interested in kotlin and Flutter for cross plateform mobile application development
+- I’m interested in **Kotlin** for advance android apps and in **Flutter** for cross plateform mobile application development.
-- I’m currently learning Kotlin And Java for Android Application Development
+- I’m currently learning Kotlin And Java for Android Application Development.
-- Looking forward to connect and contribute with other developers
+- Looking forward to connect and contribute with other developers.
-- ping me in this mail for any help or queries saxenashyam.srj@gmail.com
+- ping me in this mail for any help or queries saxenashyam.srj@gmail.com.

 <!---
 saxenahysm/saxenahysm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.